 The AMTS collects settlement plate readings.
 The Gateway collects piezometer readings.
-Both send readings to the GeoCloud server at frequent intervals.
+Readings are sent to the GeoCloud server at frequent intervals.

 The server processes the readings and posts alerts, graphs, and reports on the Geocloud project website.
 Authorized users have access wherever there is an internet connection.